izmal91/laravel4fun/README.md

 Clear env cache (if new value not relfected)
 - `php artisan cache:clear`

+If got error encryption key 'No application encryption key has been specified.'
+- `php artisan key:generate`
 * * *

 ### Basic file/path to know before run laravel.